shopware5/devdocs/source/developers-guide/shopware-5-rest-api/api-resource-customer/index.md

 ### Required Parameters
 For this operation no parameters are required.
-Simply call
+To get a list of all customers, simply query:

 * **http://my-shop-url/api/customers/**

-to get a list of all customers.

 ### Return Value
 | Model					             | Table			     |
 |------------------------------------|-----------------------|
 | Shopware\Models\Customer\Customer  | s_user				 |

+This API call returns an array of elements, one for each customer.
+Each of these elements has the following structure:

 | Field                 | Type                  | Original Object                                                               |
 |-----------------------|-----------------------|-------------------------------------------------------------------------------|